emilkrebs/bipoc-website/README.md

 - **Use simple markdown formatting**: `**bold**`, `*italic*`, `[link text](url)`
 - **Test your changes** by running the website locally (see developer section below)

+If data or content is missing, the website will fall back to the English version automatically.

 ## 🛠️ Developer Setup

 ### Prerequisites